mehwaffle10/Waffle_Balance/README.md

 - Only attach to other vehicles on collision

 ### Boats
-- Redone map destruction using raycasting
+- Redone map destruction and player crushing using raycasting
+	- Only does damage in front of the boat
 - Much less drag
 - Slower acceleration
 - Each seat is faster